shamedgh/temporal-specialization/docker-build/README.md

 To run the analysis for a single application, in the docker container simply run:

-docker run -d --name artifact-eval --volume <local_results_dir_full_path>:/results taptipalit/temporal-specialization-artifacts:1.0  ./run.sh <bitcode_name> <serving_entrypoint>
+docker run -d --name artifact-eval --volume <local_results_dir_full_path>:/results taptipalit/temporal-specialization-artifacts:1.0  ./run.sh <bitcode_name>

 For example, to run the analysis for the memcached.libevent bitcode, with the function worker_libevent as the entrypoint for the serving phase, and ./results directory as results directory, run the following command:

-docker run -d --name artifact-eval --volume mnt/Projects/temporal-specialization-artifacts/docker-build/results:/results taptipalit/temporal-specialization-artifacts:1.0 ./run.sh memcached.libevent worker_libevent
+docker run -d --name artifact-eval --volume mnt/Projects/temporal-specialization-artifacts/docker-build/results:/results taptipalit/temporal-specialization-artifacts:1.0 ./run.sh memcached.libevent

 If you want to run the analysis for all the applications, first launch the container, and then use docker exec to run each analysis.